Asynchronous multi-class traffic management in wide area networks: System Design and Algorithms

-Fig. \ref{fig5}(a) shows the distribution of end-to-end queueing delay experienced by flows during a simulated experiment.
-The result verifies that the end-to-end queueing delay has a negative shift as $n$ increases.
+As a result, the average E2E queueing delay is negatively correlated with $n$.
+Fig. \ref{fig5}(a) shows the distribution of the average E2E queueing delay experienced by flows during a simulated experiment.
+The result verifies that the E2E queueing delay has a negative shift as $n$ increases.
 Meanwhile, the network encounters utility degradation as $n$ grows.
 Fig. \ref{fig5}(b) depicts the performance curve when different $n$ values are utilized during iteration.
-Both the queueing time and network utility decrease as $n$ increases.
-As a result, we can find the optimal value $n^*$ of $n$ that satisfies $n^*=\max_n \mathcal{U}$ and maintains an average queueing time $W_p$ below than a specific threshold $W^*$.
-The statistical analysis shows a queueing time shorter than the threshold when $n>n^*$.
-In this situation, the network lowers $n$ to enhance network utility (see line 12 of Algorithm 2).
-Conversely, the network raises $n$ to reduce queueing time (see line 10 of Algorithm 2) when $n<n^*$.
+Both the E2E queueing delay and network utility decrease as $n$ increases.
+In real networks, we usually need to constrain the E2E queueing delay under a specific threshold $W^*$.
+To realize it, we find the optimal step size $n^*$ that makes the E2E queueing delay equal $W^*$.
+When a queueing delay shorter than the threshold is observed, the network reduces $n$ to enhance network utility (see line 12 of Algorithm 2).
+Conversely, the network raises $n$ to reduce the E2E queueing delay (see line 10 of Algorithm 2).